inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 The `Sentence` button starts this feature.
 It becomes available when the input area has text.

+When no model is available, the `Sentence` button is hidden.
+Its space is taken by the input area.

 When the input is empty or a request is in progress, the button is marked with `aria-disabled` instead of the native `disabled` attribute.
 This keeps the button focusable for keyboard, switch, and eye-gaze users, while still communicating that it is unavailable to assistive technologies.